vernak2539/words-byvernacchia/src/content/blog/2023/05/relative-markdown-paths-in-astro-with-rehype.md

 After reviewing all the issues and discussions it didn't seem like the Astro team would be focusing on fixing this problem anytime soon, so I decided to try my hand at it.

-🚨 **Update:** They may be solving this using [Assets][astro-assets].
+🚨 **Update:** The Astro team may be solving this using [Assets][astro-assets].
 It's still experimental, but it's worth trying it out!
 I still learned a lot!

 ## Enter rehype (and remark)

 [remark][remark] and [reyhpe][rehype] are part of the [@unifiedjs collective](https://unifiedjs.com/) and are used to transform Markdown and HTML respectively.
-They can even be used in combination
+They can even be used in combination.

 rehype: